Science-AI-Symbiotic-Group/Science-Ai-Symbiotic-Website/docs/moonobservation.md

 ## Conclusion :
 In conclusion, the Lunar Research Project, enriched by NASA and JAXA data and telescope observations, offers an immersive educational experience for 8th-grade students.By actively engaging with lunar research, they enhance their critical thinking skills, deepen their understanding of lunar geology, and develop a passion for space science.
 This project serves as a stepping stone to inspire a new generation of scientists and explorers, fostering STEM education and practical scientific inquiry.

+## Photos of moon and planets captured by students using a 6 inch Newtonian reflector telescope.

 ![Moon](assets/images/moon-1.jpeg#moon)

 ![Moon](assets/images/saturn-1.jpg#moon)